ljc-codes/dijkstra/README.md

 The repository includes some sample data of US states.
 Inside "app/data" there are two files:

   - pairs.txt - defines verticies (V) and edges (E).
-  - xy.txt - defines distance metric between edges.
+  - xy.txt - defines a distance metric as a function of two verticies.

 ## Running the Program
 The app includes a few scripts.